 Bellamy’s work depicts scenes ranging the country from Auckland to Otago, with her most recent studies being from the Nelson Lakes National Park, Kahurangi National Park and the Otago/Tekapo region.
 Her current style is described as 'contemporary realism' and a good proportion of her subject matter features still life subjects; old and run down buildings consisting of either homesteads, baches and fisherman huts.
 She is also drawn to back-country tramping huts and vast mountain scenes, as Michelle spends much of her time outside, hunting, mountain biking & exploring the valleys and ranges of New Zealand.

-For almost 2 decades, Bellamy has been established as a highly regarded and sought after New Zealand artist.
-Her dedication and commitment to compete at a high level is also reflected in the perfection she seeks as an artist after almost two decades of painting.
+For two decades, Bellamy has been established as a highly regarded and sought after New Zealand artist.
+Her dedication and commitment to compete at a high level is also reflected in the perfection she seeks as an artist after two decades of full-time painting.
 Her works are held in private collections world wide and she has completed two large commissions for Sir Robert Jones collection in Auckland and Wellington.
 She has the distinction of winning People’s Choice awards in various exhibitions around New Zealand and her paintings have been widely published in books & calendars around the country.
 Michelle has also completed a collection of artworks for the Blackenbrook Winery and has just finished working with Fish & Game NZ on a new project.

 Michelle is a self-taught artist who has dedicated many years to perfecting her fine art.
 She was born in Nelson, New Zealand and spent her childhood exploring the outdoors within the South Island of New Zealand, and then moved to the North Island when she left school.
 She explored the country for 6 years from Omaha down to Wellington while she lived in the North Island.